GSA-TTS/identity-site/content/_help/verify-your-identity/overview._en.md

 ## What do I need to verify my identity?

 To verify your identity with Login.gov, you will need a:
-{% include components/icon-list.html items=page.verify_identity_list size='md' icon_color='success' icon_shape='check_circle'%}
+{% include components/large-icon-check-list.html large_icon=verify_document items=page.verify_identity_list image_alt_text='verify-document' image='/assets/img/verify-document.svg' %}

 If you don’t have all of these requirements, contact the agency you are trying to access to find out what you can do instead.

-## What ID can I use?

-### Login.gov accepts these ID types:

-{% include components/icon-list.html items=page.accept_id_list size='md' icon_color='success' icon_shape='check_circle'%}

-### We do not accept:

-{% include components/icon-list.html items=page.reject_id_list size='md' icon_color='error' icon_shape='cancel' %}

 ## How do I verify my identity?

 {: .number-list}

 1. Take [photos of your ID online](/help/verify-your-identity/how-to-take-photos-to-verify-your-identity/).
-You may also be asked to [take a photo of yourself](/help/verify-your-identity/issues-taking-a-photo-of-myself/) to confirm that you are the owner of your ID.
-If you have trouble taking photos of your ID and yourself, you may also be able to [verify your identity in person](/help/verify-your-identity/verify-your-identity-in-person/) at a United States Post Office near you.
+Use an [accepted ID type](/help/verify-your-identity/accepted-id-type/).
+In some cases, you’ll be asked to [take a selfie](/help/verify-your-identity/issues-taking-a-photo-of-myself/) to confirm that you are the owner of your ID.
+If you have trouble taking photos, you may also be able to [verify your identity in person](/help/verify-your-identity/verify-your-identity-in-person/) at a United States Post Office near you.

 1. Enter your Social Security number and we will [verify your personal information](/help/verify-your-identity/issues-verifying-my-personal-information/) against public and proprietary records.

-1. We will [verify your phone number](/help/verify-your-identity/phone-number/) and send a one-time code to your phone.
-If that doesn’t work, we may be able to [verify your address by mail](/help/verify-your-identity/verify-your-address-by-mail/).
+1. [Verify your phone number](/help/verify-your-identity/phone-number/) and send a one-time code to your phone.
+If that doesn’t work, we may be able to [verify your address by mail](/help/verify-your-identity/verify-your-address-by-mail/) instead.

 1. Re-enter your password to store your verified information in your account, and connect your information to the partner agency you are trying to access.